-We've appointed the expert Advisory Panel on Coal Communities to meet with meet with community, labour and industry leaders in regions affected by the transition away from coal.
+We've appointed the expert Advisory Panel on Coal Communities to meet with community, labour and industry leaders in regions affected by the transition away from coal.

 The Government of Canada has also committed to a successful transition for provinces and workers affected by the accelerated phase out of traditional coal power, and will use the Canada Infrastructure Bank to finance projects such as commercially viable clean energy and modern electricity systems.